 The highest-paying skill in this position seems to be Research Analysis; individuals who report it as part of the repertoire have a median income of $122K per year.
 Data Analysis is a popular skill among RAND Corporation workers, with between a fifth and a fourth of those surveyed reporting using it on the job.
 Key skills also include Microsoft Office, Microsoft Excel, and Project Management.

 Benefits and Perks

-Only half of survey participants at RAND Corporation enjoy paid vacation time, and just 29 percent can take sick leave.
+The benefits packages at RAND Corporation can sometimes lack paid time off; one-half of survey participants get paid vacation days, and 35 percent receive paid sick leave.
 RAND Corporation workers get plenty of help saving for their golden years, with retirement savings options such as a 401(k) plan and a 403(b) plan.
-Health insurance is part of the package for the vast majority of survey participants, and for most survey participants, dental coverage is too.
-RAND Corporation also dishes out privileges such as a casual working environment, 401(a), and life insurance.
+For nearly all respondents, benefits include health insurance, and a strong majority of workers get dental coverage, too.
+The list of perks also includes a casual working environment, 401(a), and life insurance.